KindaSwiss/sublimegulpserver/docs/Commands.md

 Type: `str`

 The format string of the message e.g. `Line {line}; File {file_name}`.
-If `from_settings` is True, format will be used as a key to retrieve the format string from Packages/User settings file.
+If `settings` is defined, the format parameter will be used as a key to retrieve the format string from Packages/User settings file.

 #### format_items